failedfast-failedoften/spend_analytics/README.md

 ```
  Every record in `VOUCHER` table matches to at least one `DISTRIBUTION LINE`.
 And reference tables contain additional dimensions for `VENDOR`, `ACCOUNT` and `PROJECT` objects.
-SQL query seems straigthforward, however `ACCOUNT` and `VENDOR` tables contained duplicate keys, meaning these tables have many-to-many relationship to `VOUCHER` and `DISTRIBUTION LINE`.
+SQL query seems straightforward, however `ACCOUNT` and `VENDOR` tables contained duplicate keys, meaning these tables have many-to-many relationship to `VOUCHER` and `DISTRIBUTION LINE`.
 As identified later this was due to both tables contained records about inactive / historical accounts and vendors.
 This complexity still could be solved with use of window functions and common table expressions or temporary tables, so the query could look something like this:

 ``` sql
 -- initialize [ven] CTE to store unique vendor records by showing active vendors first and recording row number for every record in each vendor_id.
 Meaning if rn > 1 then record is a duplicate.